crysalead/chaos-orm/docs/schemas.md

 #### <a name="types"></a>Custom types

 With Chaos it's possible to add your custom data types.
-For example it can be interesting to add some PostgreSQL geometric types to make them casted into objects by formatters, instead of working with string values.
+For example it can be interesting to add some PostgreSQL geometric types to make them casted into objects by formatters, instead of dealing with string values.

-Adding a new type only require to set at least a `'cast'` && `'datasource'` handler for the new data type.
+Adding a new type requires to set at least a `'cast'` and a `'datasource'` handler.

 Example: